SORA

 Abstract

-OBJECTIVES: To develop a prediction model for hypertensive disorders in pregnancy (HDP) and gestational diabetes (GDM) in twin pregnancies utilizing characteristics at the prenatal care entry level.
-METHODS: Cross-sectional study using the US national live birth data between 2016 and 2021.
-The association of all prenatal candidate variables with HDP and GDM was tested with uni- and multi-variable logistic regression analyses.
-Prediction models were built with generalized linear models using the logit link function and classification and regression tree approach (XGboost) machine learning (ML) algorithm.
-Performance was assessed with repeated 2-fold cross-validation and performance metrics we considered were area under the curve (AUC).
-P value <0.001 was considered statistically significant.
-RESULTS: A total of 707,198 twin pregnancies were included in the HDP analysis and 723,882 twin pregnancies for the GDM analysis.
-The incidence of HDP and GDM significantly increased from 12.2% in 2016 to 15.4% in 2021 and from 8.1% in 2016 to 10.7% in 2021, respectively.
-Factors that increase the risk of HDP in twin gestations are maternal age <20, age≥35, infertility, prepregnancy DM, non-Hispanic Black population, obesity, and those with Medicaid insurance (p<0.001).
-Factors that more than doubled the risk are obesity class II and III (p<0.001).
-Factors that increase the risk of GDM in twin gestations are age <25, age≥30, history of infertility, prepregnancy hypertension, non-Hispanic Asian population, non-US nativity, and obesity (p<0.001).
-Factors that more than doubled the risk are maternal age ≥ 30 years, non-Hispanic Asian, and class I, II, and III maternal obesity ( p<0.001).
-For both HDP and GDM, the performance of the ML and logistic regression model was mostly similar with negligible difference in terms of all tested performance domains.
-The AUC of the final ML model for HDP and GDM were 0.62±0.004, and 0.67±0.004, respectively.
-CONCLUSIONS: The incidence of HDP and GDM in twin gestations is increasing.
-The predictive accuracy of the machine learning model for both HDP and GDM in twin gestations is similar to that of the logistic regression model.
-Both models had modest performance, well-calibrated, and neither had a poor fit.
-This article is protected by copyright.
-All rights reserved.
+Objective To develop a prediction model for hypertensive disorders of pregnancy (HDP) and gestational diabetes mellitus (GDM) in twin pregnancy using characteristics obtained at the first prenatal visit.
+Methods This was a cross-sectional study using national live-birth data in the USA between 2016 and 2021.
+The association of all prenatal candidate variables with HDP and GDM was tested on univariable and multivariable logistic regression analyses.
+Prediction models were built with generalized linear models using the logit link function and classification and regression tree (XGboost) machine learning algorithm.
+Performance was assessed with repeated 2-fold cross-validation and the area under the receiver-operating-characteristics curve (AUC) was calculated.
+A P value < 0.001 was considered statistically significant.
+Results A total of 707 198 twin pregnancies were included in the HDP analysis and 723 882 twin pregnancies were included in the GDM analysis.
+The incidence of HDP and GDM increased significantly from 12.6% and 8.1%, respectively, in 2016 to 16.0% and 10.7%, respectively, in 2021.
+Factors associated with increased odds of HDP in twin pregnancy were maternal age < 20 years or ≥ 35 years, infertility treatment, prepregnancy diabetes mellitus, non-Hispanic Black race, overweight prepregnancy BMI, prepregnancy obesity and Medicaid as the payment source for delivery (P < 0.001 for all).
+Obesity Class II and III more than doubled the odds of HDP.
+Factors associated with increased odds of GDM in twin pregnancy were maternal age ≤ 24 years or ≥ 30 years, infertility treatment, prepregnancy hypertension, non-Hispanic Asian race, maternal birthplace outside the USA and prepregnancy obesity (P < 0.001 for all).
+Maternal age ≥ 30 years, non-Hispanic Asian race and obesity Class I, II and III more than doubled the odds of GDM.
+For both HDP and GDM, the performances of the machine learning model and logistic regression model were mostly similar, with negligible differences in the performance domains tested.
+The mean ± SD AUCs of the final machine learning models for HDP and GDM were 0.620 ± 0.001 and 0.671 ± 0.001, respectively.
+Conclusions The incidence of HDP and GDM in twin pregnancies in the USA is increasing.
+The predictive accuracy of the machine learning models for HDP and GDM in twin pregnancies was similar to that of the logistic regression models.
+The models for HDP and GDM had modest predictive performance, were well calibrated and did not have poor fit.

 Item Type: Article